 Foreigner references aside, Chromebooks, like most computers, freeze up from time to time.

 Google introduced the Chromebook in 2010, and the brand is exceptionally popular with individuals and educational organizations.
-K – 12 schools are taking advantage of G Suite to customize learning plans and make education more technology-focused as ever.
+K – 12 schools are taking advantage of G Suite to customize learning plans and make education more technology-focused than ever.
 It also helps that with an easy-to-use interface; anyone can pick it up and start working.

 With all of that said, that does not mean that Chromebooks do not run into the same walls that other computers do.
 Much like any Windows laptop or MacBook, these devices are more than capable of freezing up.